ElliotG/coder-oss-tf/azure-aks/Readme.md

 2. Fork this repo and set it up with [spacelift.io](https://spacelift.io/) or equivalent
 3. Set ARM_CLIENT_ID, ARM_CLIENT_SECRET, ARM_SUBSCRIPTION_ID, ARM_TENANT_ID using the values when you created the service principal.
 4. Make sure to set the directory to aks
-4. Run and apply the Terraform (takes 10 minutes).
+4. Run and apply the Terraform (took me 5 minutes)

 ## Coder setup Instructions